 - BusMezzo Input-Output format describes the transit-related input required and the output generated by the BusMezzo simulation.

 You may wanna try out a network to get acquainted with the file formats.
 You can access BusMezzo networks on this link.
 The Amsterdam metro network is used as the primary illustration network.
-The folder also includes a version of the Spiess and Florian network (see their seminal paper on frequency-based transit assignment), Stockholm and Amsterdam networks, among others.
+The folder also includes a version of the Spiess and Florian network (see their seminal paper on frequency-based transit assignment) and Stockholm-based networks, among others.
 You can run a network by locating it in the same folder as the application file and simply double click the batch file.
 You can also use a GUI version (only for some output visualization purposes) which you may use along with the QT files that are available in the same folder.

 Want to develop additional functionalities?

 All you need is to install Microsoft Visual Studio and QT libraries on your computer to be able to run BusMezzo in the development environment.
 This will allow you to modify and add functionalities to the simulation code.

 (Bus)Mezzo is written in C++ and it supports all major platforms (Linux, macOS and Windows).

 To set-up everything you need, follow carefully the instruction on this webpage given by Mezzo developer, Wilco Burghout.

 You can request access to the latest version of the code by searching for “Mezzo mesoscopic traffic simulation” from Github or contact the developers for further information.

 Check out the links below and welcome to contact me at: o.cats(just replace this sentence with ‘at’ also known as monkey tail in Dutch or Strudel in Hebrew)tudelft.nl

 In any case, I would like to hear from you if you plan or already use/develop BusMezzo.